 Successful applicants received a dedicated desk at the Centre for Stories for a total of 10 days spread out over 8 to 12 consecutive weeks.
 Applicants are profiled on Centre for Stories’ website and social media, and have the opportunity to attend Centre for Stories events and workshops, attend networking events, interact with other writers, and seek support from staff.
 Successful applicants are also provided a stipend.

 Mentees have been paired with an established author or script writer for a period of 6-9 months to produce a body of work in poetry, prose, stage/script writing, or non-fiction.
 During this period, mentors and mentees will have 20 hours of face-to-face contact time.
-Mentees and mentors will be profiled on the Centre for Stories’ website and social media, and will have the opportunity to attend Centre for Stories events and workshops, attend networking events, interact with other writers, and seek support from Centre for Stories staff.
+Mentees and mentors will be profiled on the Centre for Stories’ website and social media, and will have the opportunity to attend Centre for Stories events and workshops, and network with other writers.

 Heartlines – Interviews with our Writing Change, Writing Inclusion alumni